 The Company will continue drilling selective holes, submitting the samples and be on standby as results are received.
-Once the results have been assessed Cardinal can plan further drill holes to maximise expansion of the gold potential at Namdini.
+Once the results have been assessed Cardinal can plan further drill holes to maximise expansion of the gold potential within the expanded areas around Namdini.